-Overseas, Neil has worked in south-east Asia and the Pacific.
-In Laos he prepared a report on existing mining legislation for the World Bank, which is helping the Government of Lao PDR develop the mining sector in the country in the context of sustainable development.
-He also presented a workshop on approaches to minimising risk in the mining industry to Government regulators.
+Overseas, Neil has worked in South East Asia and the Pacific.
+In Laos, he prepared a report on mining legislation for the World Bank, which helped the Government of Lao PDR develop the mining sector in the country in the context of sustainable development.
+He also presented a workshop on approaches to minimising risk in the mining industry to government regulators.
 He has provided specialist input into mining rehabilitation projects in Indonesia and Papua New Guinea and a sustainable agriculture project in the Philippines.

-His project management experience has been as an adviser in a long-term capacity to a number of mining operations in northern and western Queensland and, in the Defence industry, as the HLA Defence Alliance NQ coordinator from 2004-2007.
+His project management experience includes being an adviser in a long-term capacity to a number of mining operations in northern and western Queensland and, in the Defence industry, as the HLA Defence Alliance NQ coordinator from 2004 to 2007.
 Neil has project managed the preparation of impact assessments for large-scale infrastructure projects and directed specialist terrain analysis and ecology studies (flora, fauna, limnology, water quality).
-In this role he has also been responsible for client liaison and presentations to government departments, local authorities, Traditional Owners, company boards and the community.
+In this role, he has also been responsible for client liaison and presentations to government departments, local authorities, Traditional Owners, company boards and the community.